GavinHuttley/gav_blog/posts/setting_up_your_computer.rst

 .. [#] It is up to you be sure you know how to use the ``nano`` editor.
 When in doubt, google.
 .. [#] measured via `inodes <https://en.wikipedia.org/wiki/Inode>`_
 .. [#] Pinning here means to state a specific version number of the tool.
+.. [#] "Lucky" in the sense that there is less complexity in the project, simplifying your development process and reducing the storage footprint of your project.
 .. [#] ``repos`` because it is short for repositories, and **every** project will be version controlled ... right?

 .. _Ensembl: https://ensembl.org